 Level crossings at Fyans Street and Surf Coast Highway will be removed, boosting safety for train passengers and motorists that use these level crossings each day.

 Expressions of Interest now open

-We’re seeking Expressions of Interest for contractors to deliver the South Geelong to Waurn Ponds Duplication.
+We’re seeking Expressions of Interest for suppliers to help deliver the South Geelong to Waurn Ponds Duplication.

-Interested parties are being sought to design and build key components of the project.
+Interested parties are being sought to supply services for key components of the project.

 What are the next steps?

 We’re carrying out critical planning and development work on the South Geelong to Waurn Ponds Duplication.

 Field surveys are currently underway along the rail corridor between South Geelong and Waurn Ponds stations.
 Geotechnical investigations have been carried out to identify soil, rock and groundwater conditions which will inform the planning and design of the project.

 Community consultation will get underway in early 2021, with more information to be available on this website shortly.